 9.1 is a bit much right now unless you’re really hammering your theatre room…

 ...and ATMOS?
 Totally worth it if you can!

-Choose between soundbars, box speakers, and in-wall / in-ceiling speakers and you’re ready to build a serious entertainment space!
+Choose between soundbars, box speakers, and in-wall or in-ceiling and you’re ready to build a serious entertainment space!

 Thanks for reading!